 Chief among these products are a wide range of snacks, biscuits (cookies), sweets (candy), chocolate and crisps (potato chips), as well as a collection of beers, sodas and other liquid delights.

-In other words, if you’re dying for a packet of prawn cocktail flavored crisps, here’s the place to go.
+In other words, if you’re dying for a packet of cheese & onion flavored crisps, here’s the place to go.
+You may sometimes even find Twiglets there (often known by their alternative name: the Snack of the Gods).

 Intriguingly, salt and vinegar crisps, once the sole domain of Bobby’s, now appear semi-regularly in Austrian supermarkets.
 I attribute this development to my pioneering promotional efforts on the flavour’s behalf.

-At Christmas and Easter, seasonal goods make an appearance, such as Christmas crackers or Easter eggs.
+At Christmas and Easter, seasonal goods make an appearance, such as Christmas crackers, Paxo stuffing or Easter eggs.
 And those addictive Cadbury mini eggs.
-And even Twiglets (you may know them by their alternative name: the Snack of the Gods).

-Inevitably, prices reflect the scarcity of the products, but I’m guessing you won’t find many of the items elsewhere in the city.
+Inevitably, prices reflect the scarcity of the products, but you won’t find many of the items elsewhere in the city.

 A tip for locals